 In NHL Vice President of hockey operations's opinion though, there wasn't.

-"After a thorough review of the video I can find no basis to impose supplemental discipline.
+"After a thorough review of the video I can find no basis to impose supplementary discipline.
 This hit resulted from a play that evolved and then happened very quickly -- with both players skating in the same direction and with Chara attempting to angle his opponent into the boards," continued Murphy.
 "I could not find any evidence to suggest that, beyond this being a correct call for interference, that Chara targeted the head of his opponent, left his feet or delivered the check in any other manner that could be deemed to be dangerous.

 "This was a hockey play that resulted in an injury because of the player colliding with the stanchion and then the ice surface.
-In reviewing this play, I also took into consideration that Chara has not been involved in a supplemental discipline incident during his 13-year NHL career."
+In reviewing this play, I also took into consideration that Chara has not been involved in a supplementary discipline incident during his 13-year NHL career."

 Murphy states that the injury was a result of the padding on the glass and the impact on the ice.
 Several journalists such as Adrian Dater, Steve Simmons and Bob McKenzie seem to agree.
 They just seem to ignore how Pacioretty got into that situation in the first place.